special-char/-tsc_tech-medusa-plugin-auth-passkey/README.md

 ## Configuration

-Step 1: Update Medusa Configuration Modify your medusa-config.ts to include the smtp provider:
+Step 1: Update Medusa Configuration Modify your medusa-config.ts to include the auth provider:

 ```
 import EmailPassAuthProvider from "@medusajs/medusa/auth-emailpass";